-Requirements - To be eligible for consideration, students must be matriculated in a degree program, have completed a minimum of (30) credits, and have achieved a minimum cumulative average of 3.5.
+To be eligible for consideration, students must be matriculated in an associate degree program, have completed a minimum of 16 credits, and have achieved a minimum cumulative average of 3.5.
 Students will not be accepted for membership after they have completed degree requirements.

 Sigma Beta Delta

 The purpose of Sigma Beta Delta is to encourage and recognize scholarship and achievement among students of business, management and administration, and to encourage and promote personal and professional improvement and a life distinguished by honorable service to humankind.

 To be eligible for membership, a business management student must rank in the upper 20 percent of the junior or senior class and be invited to membership by the faculty officers.
 Faculty officers operate the Sigma Beta Delta chapter for the mutual benefit of students.
 Farmingdale State College’s Business Management Bachelor of Science degree sponsors a chapter of Sigma Beta Delta.

 Advisors: Prof. Ira Stolzenberg and Dr. Mary Villani